ijkeleher/TradeAlgo/README.md

 # Usage

-The batch files are there to run the programs using task scheduler for windows.
-These are no longer needed because of the built in scheduling in the code.

 To run the program, make sure everything is set up properly (including all libraries installed) and you are in the `operations` directory.
 You may adjust your `STARTTIME` and
 `TOKENTIME` values as you please.
 This will control the time you get your token and when you execute your buying program.
 It's important to set `TOKENTIME` a couple minutes earlier than `STARTTIME` because it takes a few minutes to get the token which is NEEDED to run the buying program.